-- Valid passport - Airline ticket (even if you have an electronic one, it's always good to have it printed to be on the safe side) - o Study Permit or Letter of Introduction for your study permit approval - Temporary resident visa (TRV) stamped in passport or Electronic Travel Authorization (eTA) if visa exempt - o Offer of Admission Letter (Acceptance Letter) - o Co-op work permit supporting letter from NorQuest College (if your program includes a work placement) - Enrolment Verification Letter if you are enrolled in classes at the time of traveling.
-You can access it through your MyQuest Account only if you are enrolled in classes.
-Please note that date/method of class enrolment differs from program to program. - o Tuition fees payment receipt - o Proof of funds available for your stay in Canada - o A valid Medical Exam performed by an IRCC-authorized panel physician, if you are from the IME-required country or if you are in a program that will require you to work with children, patients, or other vulnerable people. - A printed copy of your medical insurance provided by Students' Association of NorQuest College or a medical insurance supporting letter if you are traveling before the Health and Dental Plan is activated - o Birth certificate or any other second ID that you have - o Canadian currency for your first few days in Edmonton - o A travel-sized bottle of hand-sanitizer and disinfecting wipes
+0 Valid passport 0 Airline ticket (even if you have an electronic one, it's always good to have it printed to be on the safe side) 0 Letter of Introduction for your study permit approval or study permit if you already obtained one 0 Temporary resident visa (TRV) stamped in passport or Electronic Travel Authorization (eTA) if visa-exempt 0 Offer of Admission Letter (LOA) 0 Provincial Attestation Letter (PAL) 0 Co-op work permit supporting letter from NorQuest College (if your program includes a work placement) 0 Enrolment Verification Letter if you are enrolled in classes at the time of traveling.
+You can access it through your Student Account .
+Please note that date and process of class enrolment varies by program.
+0 Tuition fees payment receipt 0 Proof of funds available for your stay in Canada 0 A valid Medical Exam performed by an IRCC-authorized panel physician, if you are from the IME-required country or if you are in a program that will require you to work with children, patients, or other vulnerable people.
+0 A printed copy of your medical insurance provided by Students' Association of NorQuest College or a medical insurance supporting letter if you are traveling before the Health and Dental Plan is activated 0 Birth certificate or any other second ID that you have 0 Canadian currency for your first few days in Edmonton 0 A travel-sized bottle of hand-sanitizer and disinfecting wipes